disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 5. Using this you could evaluate things like the impact of changing DLP policies or other governance or training that might be needed related to a connector.

-## Exercise 4: Review tenant audit logs (Optional if you have time)
+## Exercise 4: Review tenant audit logs

 ### Scenario